4. FISH LOGS Tiles

 FISH LOGS tile No. 2 as seen on March 6, 2024.

-I hope that the Old Timber Inn might one day be reborn.
+Hopefully the Old Timber Inn will be reborn (rumors suggest it could be).
 I’ll probably pass on the fish logs, but I’d love to sit at that bar across from the mounted swordfish and raise a toast to the place’s history.

 Update | March 17, 2024: